-In order to export seed potatoes to Canada, a grower must have documentation to confirm that the field from which the seed potato was harvested was found free from potato cyst nematodes (PCN) based on a specifically designed survey from a geographically identifiable field.
-Until 2014, the MDA survey, the "PCN Survey," targeted two species of PCN, pale cyst nematode (Globodera pallida) and golden nematode (Globodera rostochiensis).
+In order to export seed potatoes to Canada, a grower must have documentation to confirm that the field from which the seed potatoes were harvested found no potato cyst nematodes (PCN) based on a specifically designed survey from a geographically identifiable field.
+Until 2014, the MDA survey targeted two species of PCN, pale cyst nematode (Globodera pallida) and golden nematode (Globodera rostochiensis).
 Both are quarantine pests in potato growing areas around the world, including the United States.
 Due to increasing concerns about the possible introduction into Minnesota of other cyst nematodes that can cause reduced yield in crops commonly rotated with seed potatoes, four species were added in 2014.
-Renamed the Cyst Nematode Survey, the six species listed in Table 6 have been targeted each year through 2019.
-No targets have been found as of completion date of the 2019 survey.
+In 2020, Pigeonpea cyst nematode (Heterodera cajani) was added to the Cyst Nematode Survey (Table 6).